As many tourists and local residents are undoubtedly aware, there is currently a HIGH risk of wildfires in the Skye & Lochalsh area.

 Members of the public are asked to be especially vigilant when out and about in our beautiful countryside and to dispose of cigarette butts and litter in the appropriate manner - don't drop it on the ground!

 If using disposable BBQs' please do so on a mounted platform of stones or similar and ensure no embers touch the earth.
+Once you have finished your BBQ, please leave the used and invariably still very hot BBQ tray BESIDE a Village Bin and NOT inside it as it will set fire!
+Litter Picking crews can dispose of it safely.

 Avoid lighting bonfires by areas of open heath, moorland, gorse or heather, or in woodland areas.
 Wildfires can penetrate the peat and may burn underground for quite some time to come up somewhere else.